Code-Institute-Submissions/milestone-project-114/README.md

 - [x] View a list of artist masterclasses so that I can make a decision to subscribe based on whether or not the lessons will be valuable to me.
 - [x] View a list of products so that I can select some to purchase.
-- [x] View individual product details so I can see the price, detail, size and stock availibility of the selected product.
+- [x] View individual product details so I can see the price, detail, size and stock availability of the selected product.
 - [x] View the total of my purchases at any time so I can keep track of my spending.

 * Registration and user accounts